The Best Nettle Syrup Recipe

 I find nettles rewarding to cook with because they are in such abundance and their flavour is pleasant though not overly strong.
 My wild nettle syrup is dark green, it is nettley (not a real word, though you get the idea) and good for you.
 Here (video above) I'm about to dilute it as a refreshing prelude to a nettle based lunch of nettle soup and nettle pakoras.

 Oh, I do like the common stinging nettle - it is the perfect spring wild food!
-Here I tell you a little about why I love nettles in a short video, and here I expand on some of the reasons nettles are worth falling in love with.
+Here I tell you a little about why I love nettles in a short video.
+Alternatively, discover some of the reasons nettles are worth falling in love with.

 Rich Nettle Syrup

 Dark and rich, I’ve watched nettle syrup disappear surprisingly quickly as a diluted drink at events.
-This version includes fennel, which lifts the syrup out of the darkness a little and is delicious in Nettle Baklava or Sweet and Nutty Nettle Energy Balls (more on those another time).
+This version includes fennel, which lifts the syrup out of the darkness a little and is delicious in Nutty Nettle Energy Balls.
 Nettles also goes well with lemon or root ginger (simmer the ginger with the nettles, or add the lemon at the end of cooking).